-Are there resources for text, images and music on the publically accessible Internet that can be used for educational use without clearing copyright?
+Are there resources for text, images and music on the internet that can be used for educational purposes without clearing copyright?

 - Credit or cite the material you use as indicated, or by using a correct citation style.